pravega/flink-connectors/documentation/src/docs/catalog.md

 - controller-uri: required, uri of the Pravega controller connected to
 - schema-registry-uri: required, uri of the Schema Registry service connected to
 - default-database: required, default database to connect to
+- serialization.format: optional, serialization format for the catalog, use Avro format as default

 #### SQL
 ```sql